Skip to content

 The sysfs GPIO interface is typically located at /sys/class/gpio/.
 Follow these steps to interact with GPIO pins:

-1. export the GPIO Pin
+1. Export the GPIO Pin

 This makes the GPIO pin accessible in the sysfs interface.
 Replace with the number of your desired GPIO pin.